/getHTML/media/1244002

 If you go through the trifles of BBC's original story, you will realise all the pictures are credited to Gareth Iwan Jones.
 All of them: the posed portrait and the other three pictures of Marnie-Rae Harvey bleeding from her eyes and ear, poorly illuminated and with the appearance of being taken with an average phone camera.

-Let's see: Gareth Iwan Jones () is a professional photographer based in Bristol who regularly publishes celebrity portraits on British media.
-Let's say it seems offhand that the same photographer responsible :
+Let's see: Gareth Iwan Jones (www.garethiwanjones.com) is a professional photographer based in Bristol who regularly publishes celebrity portraits on British media.
+Let's say it seems offhand that the same photographer responsible for this:

 Is the same guy who would sell BBC these pics: